 MOBILE!
 We're a "synagogue-without-walls", financially challenged, which means that we move around for various services and Jewish holiday celebrations.
 People often rave about our congregational meal in our Sukkah, our Chanukah celebration, Tu B'shvat Environmental Seder, and our Passover liberation Seder!
 You'll often find us at the Rabbi's home for Shabbat, but we'll be at the Pacific School of Religion for High Holidays.

 TRADITIONAL WITH AN EDGE, our services are filed with new and old melodies, dancing, davening, meditation, calls to action, and space for joyous celebration.
 If you cherish the traditional Hebrew prayers, yet are deepened by creativity and thoughtful examination, Beyt Tikkun may be for you.

 JOIN US!
 Beyt Tikkun is a vibrant congregation and there are many opportunities to be involved.
 In addition to holding a both a Friday night Shabbat celebration at the Rabbi's house and Torah study once a month at the Northbrae Community church, we come together to celebrate all of the major Jewish holidays and enjoy cultural and educational outings.
 Memberships are offered at a sliding fee scale, so no one is excluded.

 Rosh Hashanah Eve Sept 13,

 WHERE: The Pacific School of Religion: 1798 Scenic Ave.
 Berkeley, CA

 TICKETS: Anyone who really wants to pray with us will be able to come at a price they can afford.
 We have a sliding fee scale according to your household income.
 Our fees are far lower than most Bay Area synagogues.
-And if you really really really can't afford to pay at any level, you can come for free if you register by September 2nd.

 Services will be under the leadership of Rabbi Michael Lerner.